narrowspark/framework/docs/en/01_Prologue/Contributions/04_Code_Conventions.md

 ## Code Conventions

-The :doc:`standards` document describes the coding standards for the Symfony projects and the internal and third-party bundles.
+The [standards][4] document describes the coding standards for the Narrowspark projects and the internal and third-party packages.
 This document describes coding standards and conventions used in the core framework to make it more consistent and predictable.
 You are encouraged to follow them in your own code, but you don’t need to.